islamhakim97/Baims-Test-Automation/README.md

   - Assert Login With Gmail Account .
   - Assert Login With Twitter Account .
   - Assert Login With Phone Number .
-  - Assert Login With Valid Mail and Password.
+  - Assert Login With Valid Mail and Password[Load Data From Excel Sheet].
   - Assert That User Can't Login With Invalid Username Or Password .
   - Assert Forgot Password Functionality Works as Expected .